feranco/feranco.github.io/_drafts/emacsConfig.md

 them, my favourite is the one proposed by [Nils Deppe](https://nilsdeppe.com/posts/emacs-c++-ide2).
 I used his work as base for my configuration, making small changes for adapting it to my needs.
-In this post I would like to share my configuration, explaining in details
+In this post I would like to share this configuration, explaining in details

 ## Emacs Server and Client